Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 The Binary Is Too Simple

 Faculty frequently need a middle ground.
-They want to allow AI for grammar support but not for the core analysis.
-They want students to use AI for brainstorming but not for the final argument.
+They want to allow AI for grammar support while reserving the core analysis for the student.
+They want students to use AI for brainstorming while keeping the final argument in their own voice.
 A two-path model cannot capture that nuance.
-Real teaching requires a spectrum, not a switch.
+Real teaching requires a spectrum of options.

 Product Quality No Longer Proves Learning

-The University of Reading study is the clearest evidence, but it is not the only data point.
-Across disciplines, AI can now produce work that is indistinguishable from strong student output.
-If polished output does not reliably signal understanding, assessment must reveal thinking, not just results.
+The University of Reading study is the clearest evidence, and other data points across disciplines echo it: AI can now produce work indistinguishable from strong student output.
+If polished output no longer reliably signals understanding, assessment must reveal the thinking behind it.

 Detection Is Not a Viable Foundation